Trans International Airlines

-Trans International Airlines (TIA) was how billionaire Kirk Kerkorian made his first fortune.
-Until 1978, TIA was a United States supplemental air carrier regulated by the Civil Aeronautics Board (CAB), the now-defunct Federal agency that, at the time, tightly controlled almost all US commercial air transport.
-From 1964 on, supplemental airlines were just charter carriers, but until 1964, they were charter/scheduled hybrids; TIA flew scheduled service to Hawaii as late as 1961.
-TIA was founded as Los Angeles Air Service (LAAS) in the 1940s.
-Kerkorian owned the airline 1948–1962 and again 1964–1968, when he sold it to insurance company Transamerica Corporation for his first fortune.
+Trans International Airlines (TIA), later Transamerica Airlines, was a United States airline.
+Regulated as a supplemental air carrier, it offered a hybrid of chartered and scheduled services.
+TIA was founded as Los Angeles Air Service (LAAS) in the 1940s and flew scheduled service to Hawaii as late as 1961.

-At the end of the regulated airline era in 1978, TIA was, after buying Saturn Airways in 1976, by far the largest supplemental carrier, although still modest in size relative to US scheduled carriers.
-After US airline deregulation in 1979, the airline changed its name to Transamerica Airlines and added limited scheduled service.
-In 1986 Transamerica Corporation, reversing earlier diversification, tried selling the airline, but liquidated it instead.
+Businessman Kirk Kerkorian owned the airline from 1948 to 1962 and again from 1964 to 1968, when he sold it to insurance company Transamerica Corporation.
+After buying Saturn Airways in 1976 TIA became the largest USA supplemental carrier.
+After the Airline Deregulation Act of 1979, the airline changed its name to Transamerica and added limited scheduled service.
+In 1986 Transamerica Corporation, reversing earlier diversification, tried to sell the airline, but liquidated it instead.

 In 1984, while Transamerica Airlines was seeking wage cuts, Transamerica Corporation started a second Trans International Airlines, as a non-union subsidiary.
 Transamerica Corporation set a legal precedent for being allowed to own separate union and non-union airline subsidiaries.